profraxle/profraxle.github.io/content/projects/adorate.md

 - Designing and implementing player and enemy abilities using Unreal's Gameplay Ability System
 - Implementing Audio and a dynamic music track using WWise

+The playtest for ADORATE is available now on Steam, where you can check out the progress we have made so far!
+We have big plans at Fishbowl Studio for full production, so make sure to wishlist the game!

 <iframe src="https://store.steampowered.com/widget/3892430/" frameborder="0" width="100%" height="190"></iframe>